mendhak/eleventy-satisfactory/README.md

 - Should the gallery behave the same for gallery + markdown and gallery + shortcode?
 - In galleries should caption be below the images or only appear in the lightbox?
 - There isn't an easy way to give users the ability to [toggle light and dark mode](https://github.com/mendhak/eleventy-mendhak-blog-theme/issues/2)
+- Youtube/Vimeo shortcode to embed with div.video, to get the full bleed.
+- A 'full' width argument for the `figure` shortcode which basically unsets the max-width.

 **References**